Mindera/Alicerce/Documentation/Network.md

 >
 > * The `parse` closure to transform the `Remote` type into the `Local` one.
 > * The `serialize` closure to do the reverse, serializing the `Local` type into the `Remote`.
-> * The `errorParser`  closure returns an optional error when a networking error occurs.
+> * The `errorParser` closure that returns an optional error when a networking error occurs.

 In the network stack, one can use the `NetworkResource` or one of the more complete representations of a resource that Alicerce provides: the **relative network resource**, represented by the [`RelativeNetworkResource`][RelativeNetworkResource] protocol, and the **static network resource**, represented by the [`StaticNetworkResource`][StaticNetworkResource] protocol.